Fish-MIP/FishMIP2.0_OSP/README.md

   1958-2022 OSP drivers based on observed GDP and population.
 This simulation branches off from the Historical-after 1957.

-The Realistic-baseline simulation will be used to evaluate the simulation framework against fishery catches (FAO, 2020, 2024a), reconstructed fishing effort (Rousseau et al., 2024) and observed prices (FAO, 2024b).
+The realistic-baseline simulation will be used to evaluate the simulation framework against fishery catches (FAO, 2020, 2024a), reconstructed fishing effort (Rousseau et al., 2024) and observed prices (FAO, 2024b).